 39. Cheer the bands in the Rose Festival Junior Parade, or dress up and join it yourself.

 40. Visit Mill Ends Park, the smallest park in the world according to the Guinness Book of World Records.

-42. Unleash your inner American Idol at Airplay Café’s Open Tike events – open mikes for kids under 12. (update: Airplay Cafe is no longer in business.)
+Unleash your inner American Idol at Airplay Café’s Open Tike events – open mikes for kids under 12. (update: Airplay Cafe is no longer in business.)